 1. Clean plates

 Before we get started decorating, let’s properly prep the table with the help of your toddler.
 Let them wipe down the table and chairs and dust off any serving ware that hasn’t been used recently.
 This sets the scene for the fun to come.
 It’s a great afternoon activity that’s both productive and time-consuming (win-win when it comes to toddlers).
-Keep in mind, it’s a good idea to do this with toddlers who are already at least a little accustomed to basic acts of cleaning — AKA don’t try this for the first time with your little guy on Thanksgiving morning.
+Keep in mind, it’s a good idea to do this with toddlers who are already at least a little accustomed to basic acts of cleaning—AKA don’t try this for the first time with your little guy on Christmas Eve.
 You may have more mess than success.

 Need a fun and helpful gift idea for your kiddo?
 This cleaning kit is perfect and adorable.
 Santa just may be bringing this to our little guy this year, and I can’t wait to see him set this up and take care of his cleaning whenever he feels like it.